 Anna Ploszajski

-Associate Story Fellow working with UKRN and mentored by Professor Shreepali Patel at University of the Arts London.
+Story Fellow working with UKRN and mentored by Professor Shreepali Patel at University of the Arts London.

 Dr Anna Ploszajski is an award-winning materials scientist and storyteller based in London.
 Her creative practice centres around engaging traditionally underserved audiences with science and engineering on the screen, stage and page.
 She runs training courses teaching storytelling and public engagement to STEM researchers.
-Working with UKRN, Anna will explore how to retain the benefits of accessible narrative forms, whilst maintaining standards of rigour within research.
+Working with UKRN, Anna explored how to retain the benefits of accessible narrative forms, whilst maintaining standards of rigour within research.

 Traditionally, researchers have communicated their results passively and positively, glossing over the true version of events, such as experiments that failed or results that surprised them.
 These sanitised narratives are not engaging to audiences and can erode trust both within the research community and the wider public.
 But hero-based story narratives that include conflict, stakes, and character flaws can humanise the researcher as protagonist, and tell the true story of research in an inherently engaging way.
-Anna’s project with the UKRN aims to embed good storytelling in UK research culture by engaging with Researchers, Journal Editors, Journalists and Policy Makers to restore trust and integrity in how research is communicated.
+Anna’s project with the UKRN aimed to embed good storytelling in UK research culture by engaging with Researchers, Journal Editors, Journalists and Policy Makers to restore trust and integrity in how research is communicated.

 Andy Barrett

-Associate Story Fellow working with Superflux and mentored by Professor James Moran at University of Nottingham.
+Story Fellow working with Superflux and mentored by Professor James Moran at University of Nottingham.

 Andy Barrett is a Nottingham-based researcher and theatre maker whose work has been commissioned widely for stage and radio.
 His focus has always been on community-based practice.
 His company, Excavate, has partnered with thousands of local people to create work exploring ideas of heritage, culture, and identity.